Isaac: Christian views

+The Presbyterian minister James Oswald Dykes portrays Isaac as deeply affected by his mother's death: after her death, "as the months grew into years, his grief for her loss seems to have grown more settled", leaving Abraham obliged to restore his energies by finding a wife for him.

 The Eastern Orthodox Church and the Roman Catholic Church consider Isaac as a saint along with other biblical patriarchs.
 Along with those of other patriarchs and the Old Testament Righteous, his feast day is celebrated in the Eastern Orthodox Church and the Byzantine rite of the Catholic Church on the Second Sunday before Christmas (December 11–17), under the title the Sunday of the Forefathers.

 Isaac is commemorated in the Catholic Church on 25 March or on 17 December.